MiMiC: A High-Performance Framework for Multiscale Molecular Dynamics Simulations: Workflow Examples

 The input to the MM client includes both QM and MM atoms, but all QM--QM and electrostatic QM--MM interactions must be excluded, as they are treated at the QM and QM/MM levels and thus calculated by a QM client and MiMiC, respectively.
 The MM client thus computes the potential energy of the MM subsystem and the remaining QM/MM interaction terms (Eq.~\ref{eq:Hqmmm}), which are described purely at the MM level.
 The latter corresponds to van der Waals interactions between QM--MM atoms as well as all bonded terms that cross the QM/MM boundary and involve at least one MM atom.
 To saturate broken bonds on the QM side, boundary MM atoms bonded to a boundary QM atom are augmented with monovalent pseudopotentials.

-The QM client solves the QM equations in the presence of the external MM potential computed by MiMiC.
-The client then sends the converged electron density to MiMiC, and finally proceeds to compute the QM forces, while MiMiC computes the corresponding electrostatic QM/MM contributions.
-Finally, MiMiC collects energies and forces from all client programs and forwards them to the MD driver, which then updates velocities and positions, and starts a new MD step.
+The QM client solves the QM equations in the presence of the external MM potential computed by MiMiC, sends the converged electron density to MiMiC, and then proceeds to compute the QM forces while MiMiC computes the corresponding electrostatic QM/MM contributions.
+Finally, MiMiC collects energies and forces from all client programs and forwards them to the MD driver, which then updates velocities and positions starting a new MD step.